junjypark/junjypark.github.io/_pages/openpositions.md

 ​**Joining the group as a PhD student**

-I have up to two Statistics PhD openings in the 2023-2024 admission cycle, where both domestic and international applicants are eligible.
-Prospective students must apply directly to the graduate program by November and indicate me as a preferred supervisor.
+There is currently no open position available, as of May 2024.
+Open positions for the next year will be announced here in August 2024.
+Prospective PhD students must apply directly to the graduate program by November and indicate me as a preferred supervisor.
 If you are interested in working with me, please attach (i) your CV, (ii) academic records (i.e. unofficial transcripts), and (iii) a brief statement describing your research interest.

 *Note for prospective PhD students in Psychology*